Comparison Plot

 If you have an old template that you want to use as the basis for the comparison plot, once you add a new comparison plot, your old template should be available as a suggestion on the top right 'Populate from Template', so you can always populate from there.

-To edit the layout and design, click 'Open Layout and Design' or Ctrl+click any plot line.
+To customize the layout and design, click 'Open Layout and Design' or Ctrl-click any plot line.
+You can then adjust line type, width, color, and marker fill and border.

 Single Plot